axel-springer-kugawana/gtt_clientside-exif-extraction/README.md

-# Clientside EXIF Data Extraction from images
+# Clientside EXIF data extraction from images

 ## Description
 This project contains a small javascript library used to extract EXIF data from images within the browser.